djrlj694/Makefile-Xcode/.make/README.md

 It's typically defined using the `?=` assignment operator to "conditionally" assign its right-hand side&mdash;i.e., to assign only if a value for the variable hasn't been externally set.

-By convention, external constants use uppercase, dash-separated words for names.
+By convention, external constants use uppercase, underscore-separated words for names.

 #### Internal Constants